FelixMalfait/star-history/public/blog/star-history-monthly-pick-202305.md

 ![windmill-hub](/blog/assets/star-history-monthly-pick-202305/windmill-hub.webp)

-Apparently, a user [submitted](https://news.ycombinator.com/item?id=35920082) Windmill to HN a month ago, which is also reflected in their star history (will you look at that spike).
+Apparently, a user [submitted](https://news.ycombinator.com/item?id=35920082) Windmill to HN a month ago, which is also reflected in their Issue History (will you look at that spike).

 ![windmill-hn](/blog/assets/star-history-monthly-pick-202305/windmill-hn.webp)